 Over 2,000 years ago, the eternal God entered His creation by begetting Himself through His Spirit in the womb of a human virgin named Mary in Nazareth.
 Mary was married to a God-fearing man named Joseph, and gave birth to a genuine human infant named Jesus in the city of Bethlehem of Judea.
 They were visited by Gentile magi, or wise men, who brought gifts of gold, frankincense and myrrh to honor Jesus.
 From Bethlehem, Jesus and His family went to Egypt, and then returned to Israel, settling in a city called Nazareth.

 Jesus grew, and at the age of 12 accompanied His parents to visit the temple in Jerusalem for the yearly Feast of the Passover.
 He remained behind at the temple, while His parents assumed that he was traveling with others in their group.
-After three days, Mary and Joseph found Jesus in the temple, teaching and questioning those around him.
+After three days, Mary and Joseph found Jesus in the temple, listening to and questioning those around him.
 Mary rebuked Jesus, saying that they had been worried, while Jesus told her that he was tending to the things of His Father.
 Jesus returned with his parents to Nazareth, and advanced and grew in wisdom and stature.